voizhungary/symmetrical-octo-couscous/README.md

 - Use Github Actions to automate the process.
 When a pull request is opened the whole workflow for the app (don't worry about the database here) must run again.
 The same should happen in case if a pull request gets updated (for example previous deploy failed, so a new fix is pushed to the branch).

 - Please provide a production and a development setup as well (incorporate the above mentioned `NODE_ENV` variable).
+The production deploy should happen when the pull request is merged.
 What kind of differences would you make between the two setups and why?